Marcos, Duterte supporters rally in Philippines as family rift deepens

 "The Dutertes belong to the past.
 We should go with another (leader)," Ardea added.

-It has gathered pace since then with the powerful House of Representatives Speaker Martin Romualdez, who is Marcos's cousin and also widely expected to seek the presidency in 2028, demoting influential congresswoman Gloria Macapagal Arroyo, a former president and close ally of Sara Duterte.
+The deterioration has gathered pace since then, with the powerful House of Representatives Speaker Martin Romualdez, who is Marcos's cousin and also widely expected to seek the presidency in 2028, demoting influential congresswoman Gloria Macapagal Arroyo, a former president and close ally of Sara Duterte.

 Romualdez also spearheaded efforts to strip the vice presidency and the education department of millions of dollars in special confidential funds.